 Is it risky to apply to rolling admissions schools late?

-It depends on availability.
-Applying earlier is better, but many students are admitted later in the cycle.
+It depends on availability, but many students are still admitted later in the cycle.

 Can I still get merit aid with later deadlines?

 Yes.
-Some schools reserve merit funds specifically to attract later applicants.
+Some schools reserve merit funding specifically for later applicants.

 Should I apply to fewer schools if it’s late?